apache/pulsar/site2/docs/security-versioning-policy.md

 You can find documentation on Pulsar's available security features and how to use them here: https://pulsar.apache.org/docs/en/security-overview/.

+## Security Vulnerability Announcements

+The Pulsar community will announce security vulnerabilities and how to mitigate them on the [users@pulsar.apache.org](mailto:users@pulsar.apache.org).
+For instructions on how to subscribe, please see https://pulsar.apache.org/contact/.

 ## Supported Versions

-Feature release branches will, generally, be maintained with security fix and bug fix releases for a period of 12 months after initial release.
+Feature release branches will be maintained with security fix and bug fix releases for a period of at least 12 months after initial release.
 For example, branch 2.5.x is no longer considered maintained as of January 2021, 12 months after the release of 2.5.0 in January 2020.
-No more 2.5.x releases should be expected at this point, even for security fixes.
+No more 2.5.x releases should be expected at this point, even to fix security vulnerabilities.

 Note that a minor version can be maintained past it's 12 month initial support period.
 For example, version 2.7 is still actively maintained.